 Why the distinction is tremendously important from a health standpoint will be explained in later sections.

 - A sunflower seed is a whole food, and sunflower oil pressed from the sunflower seeds and heavily refined is not a whole food.
-The high fat content is a concern too.
+The high fat content is a concern too, even with whole food fats.

 - A beetroot is a whole food, and the sugar extracted and refined from beetroot is not a whole food.